souffle-lang/souffle-lang.github.io/pages/docs/types.md

 .type Tree = Empty {}
            | Node {t1: Tree, val: unsigned, t2: Tree}
 ```
-Branches are initialized by `$branch_constructor(args...)`, and in case of a branch without arguments `$branch_constructor`.

-For example, shows how to use branches in rules:
+Note that `nil` cannot be used for ADTs and termination branches for recursive definition must be expressed explicitly by the programmer.

+In rules, branches can by constructes using the dollar sign followed by the branch identifier, i.e.,  `$branch_constructor(args...)`.
+In case there is a branch without arguments, the programmer can use `$branch_constructor`.
+The following example demonstrate how branch constructors can be used in rules:

 ```prolog
 .type Expression = Number { x : number }